donzthefonz/ftx-manager/README.md

 Very much a work in progress, there are options in the command line that you can choose but will not do anything.
 If you select them, the script will just exit.
-I have not written any code for orders/trades yet so no risk of that.
+I have not written any code for orders/trades yet so no risk of major malfunction.

 **Working Features:**